 You’ve done it.
 You worked so hard to get your restaurant up and running and now the final step is to come up with a creative and attractive restaurant menu design.
 Or maybe you’re just looking for a little inspiration to give your old menus a little revamp.

-Regardless of the situation you’re in, your research as lead you here, and it’s a good thing it has.
+Regardless of the situation, you’re in, your research has led you here, and it’s a good thing it has.
 Today, we’re going to be looking at a few design elements that go into making the perfect restaurant menu design.
 We’ll even go over a few examples to really get your taste buds wanting more.